Hooked on Candy Crush? King gets gameplayers to pay

 "Candy Crush is one of the biggest mass market consumer games in years," said Adam Krejcik at Eilers Research in California.
 "They have been profitable for a while.
 This game has certainly brought them into a new category."

 Globally, mobile game revenues generated through Apple iOS & Google Playstore are expected to exceed $10 billion this year, according to Krejcik.
-Roughly half of those are revenues generated by seven publishers including King, DeNa, GungHo Online and Electronic Arts.
+Roughly half of those are revenues generated by seven publishers including King, DeNa (2432.T), GungHo Online (3765.T) and Electronic Arts (EA.O).

 BITE-SIZED